 Banks’ Security Measures

 To safeguard clients’ accounts, most banks have taken measures to ensure that the identity of the account holder is properly authenticated before granting access to their bank accounts online.
-The common measures includes the use of complex password (e.g. upper and lower case, numbers and symbols), and a second-factor authentication such as a token-generated Personal Identification Number (PIN) or one-time PIN sent via Short-Messaging Service (SMS).
+The common measures include the use of a complex password (at least eight characters in length, consisting of uppercase and lowercase letters, numbers and symbols), and a second-factor authentication such as a token-generated Personal Identification Number (PIN) or one-time PIN sent via Short-Messaging Service (SMS).
 This ensures that only the account holder who holds these two types of information is granted access – the password is the information that you know, and the pin is the information that you own (stored on a device).

 Banking websites also implement encryption to ensure that all information that is transferred through the network cannot be deciphered by a third party.
 Such websites would have their URL beginning with “https”.
-To further confirm the validity of the website’s encryption, do check the SSL certificate’s issuing authority (i.e. it should be from a trusted certifying authority) and validity period (i.e. it should not have expired) via your browser.
+To further confirm the validity of the website’s encryption, do check the Secure Sockets Layer (SSL) certificate’s issuing authority and validity period via your browser.
+The certificate should be issued by a trusted certifying authority and should not have expired.

-Most banks also allow their clients to set financial limits to the funds that may be transferred to other bank accounts through online banking and send SMS alert to the account holder if a transaction beyond a certain pre-defined amount had taken place.
+Most banks also allow their clients to set limits to the funds that may be transferred to other bank accounts through online banking.
+An SMS alert would be sent to the account holder if a transaction beyond a certain pre-defined amount had taken place.

 End Users’ Security Measures

-While the banks have taken steps to secure online banking transactions, end users also need to adopt good online habits and necessary precautions to prevent these measures from being circumvented.
+While banks have taken active steps to secure their online banking transactions, end users also need to adopt good online habits and take the necessary precautions to prevent these measures from being circumvented.

-First of all, let us understand how banking Trojans such as ZeuS and SpyEye works.
+First of all, let us understand how banking Trojans such as ZeuS and SpyEye work.
 Banking Trojans infects a victim’s computer just like any other malware.
-They could be downloaded onto the victim’s computer through drive-by-download (where the malware gets downloaded onto the victim’s computer when visiting a malicious website, without their knowledge), by masquerading as a harmless attachment in phishing emails or by clicking a link posted by a friend on social networking sites.
+They could be downloaded onto the victim’s computer through drive-by-downloads (where the malware gets downloaded onto the victim’s computer when visiting a malicious website, without their knowledge), or by appearing as a harmless attachment in phishing emails or a link posted by a friend on social networking sites.

-Each type and variant of banking Trojans may operate differently to infiltrate into the victim’s online banking account, some may lead the victim to a fake login website, thereby stealing their login credentials and logging in to the real website simultaneously; some may initiate a fund transfer without the victim’s knowledge.
-No matter which permutation the banking Trojans take, their common objective is to steal money from the victim’s bank account.
+Each type and variant of banking Trojans may operate differently to infiltrate the victim’s online banking account.
+Some may lead the victim to a fake login website, thereby stealing their login credentials and logging in to the real website simultaneously; while others may initiate a fund transfer without the victim’s knowledge.
+No matter what form the banking Trojans take, their common objective is to steal money from the victim’s bank account.

 Protect your bank account details

-To avoid becoming a victim of these cyber threats, personal confidential data needs to be well protected.
-The password used for bank account login should be unique from other accounts’ passwords and not shared with others.
-Even personal information such as your date of birth should be refrained from being divulged on the Internet as they could be the questions that the banks ask to verify your identity.
+To avoid becoming a victim of these cyber threats, keep your confidential information well protected.
+The password that you use to log in to your bank account should be unique from the passwords for your other online accounts.
+Do not share your passwords with others.
+Refrain from divulging personal information such as your date of birth on the Internet as it may be used by the bank to verifying your identity.

 Beware of social engineering tactics

-In addition, banks will never use channels such as email to request for their client’s electronic banking information.
-If you receive such email allegedly from the bank, you should report it to your bank instead of replying or clicking on the hyperlink in the e-mail, no matter how dire the content may sound.
+Banks will never use channels such as email to request for your banking details.
+If you receive such emails that appear to be from your bank, you should report it to your bank immediately instead of replying or clicking on links in the e-mail.

 Familiarise yourself with the bank’s security measures